 - impaired vision

-If you have any symptoms of omega-3 deficiency, talk with your doctor.
-They can check your omega-3 levels through a blood test, if needed.
+If you have any symptoms of omega-3 deficiency, talk with a medical professional.

 The first is alpha-linolenic acid (ALA).

 - You have to get ALA from certain plant foods like flaxseed, soybeans, and chia seeds.